pingcap/docs/develop/dev-guide-sample-application-nodejs-mysqljs.md

 ## Useful notes

-- Using [connection pools](https://github.com/mysqljs/mysql#pooling-connections) to manage database connections, which can reduce the performance overhead caused by frequently establishing/destroying connections.
+- Using [connection pools](https://github.com/mysqljs/mysql#pooling-connections) to manage database connections can reduce the performance overhead caused by frequently establishing and destroying connections.
-- [Escaping query values](https://github.com/mysqljs/mysql#escaping-query-values) before executing SQL statements to prevent SQL injection attacks.
+- To avoid SQL injection attacks, it is recommended to use [Escaping query values](https://github.com/mysqljs/mysql#escaping-query-values) before executing SQL.

-  > **Note:**
+  > **Note**
   >
   > The `mysqljs/mysql` package does not yet support prepared statements, it only escapes values on the client side (related issue: [mysqljs/mysql#274](https://github.com/mysqljs/mysql/issues/274)).
   >